jlfaucher/executor5-bulk/main/trunk/extensions/unicode/rxunicode.md

     aRexxUnicodeStringIndexer~codepointIndexC(indexB)

-Returns the codepoint index corresponding to byte index `indexB`.
+Returns the codepoint index (1-based) corresponding to byte index (1-based) `indexB`.
+It is zero if the codepoint index cannot be found with a binary search.
 It is negative if the byte index is not aligned with a codepoint boundary.

 `indexB` must be a positive or negative whole number.